 - The Conservation Authority may decide that the "do-nothing" option is the best approach at this time.
-This would be the case in situations where risk to existing development or public safety is determined as minimal, or where the consequences of flooding or erosion are not of the magnitude that require Conservation Authority involvement. - The Conservation Authority may decide that preventative measures can be used to address the problem, or that other protective programs such as land acquisition, or floodproofing are appropriate to deal with the situation.
-If this is the case, the planning process for such a program, and the requirements of that program in relation to the EAA will be followed. - The Conservation Authority may decide that a major structural work could potentially be involved in remedying the situation.
-If the kind of action needed is remedial in nature but one which does not meet the intent of the definition of undertakings within the Class of Remedial Flood and Erosion Control Projects, (see Section 2.3, and Table 2.0), the Conservation Authority will begin to prepare an Individual Environmental Assessment. - The Conservation Authority may determine that the action needed is a remedial flood and/or erosion control measure as described in the definition of undertakings in Section 2.3 and listed in Table 2.0.
+This would be the case in situations where risk to existing development or public safety is determined asminimal, or where the consequences of flooding or erosion are not of the magnitude that require Conservation Authority involvement. - The Conservation Authority may decide that preventative measures can be used to address the problem, or that other protective programs such as land acquisition, or floodproofing are appropriate todeal with the situation.
+If this is the case, the planning process for such a program, and any requirements of that program in relation to the EAA will be followed. - The Conservation Authority may decide that a major structural work could potentially be involved in remedying the situation.
+If the kind of action needed is not an undertaking to which this Class EA applies (see Section 2.3), the Conservation Authority will refer to the regulations under the EAA to determine if the project is as Part II.3 project.
+If it is a Part II.3 project, the Conservation Authority will begin preparing an application for approval to proceed under Part II.3 of the EAA, which includes preparation of a terms of reference and comprehensive environmental assessment in accordance with the requirements of Part II.3 of the EAA. - The Conservation Authority may determine that the action needed is a remedial flood and/or erosion control measure as described in Section 2.3.
 In such a case, planning shall proceed using the Class EA process described herein.